A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Periodicity results for the four FRBs

-In this section, we present our results of period searching for the five repeating FRBs.
+In this section, we present our results of period searching for the four active repeating FRBs, namely FRBs 20121102A, 20200120E, 20201124A, and 20220912A.
 All the three methods described above are applied to each repeater.
-In our study, we mainly concentrate on short-time periodicity, with the period ranging in 0.001 s--1000 s.
-As mentioned above, to improve the efficiency, the whole period range is divided into six segments, i.e. 0.001 s--0.01 s, 0.01 s--0.1 s, ... , 100 s--1000 s.
-The period step is taken as 5 $\mathrm{\mu s}$, 50 $\mathrm{\mu s}$, ... , 0.5 s in each segment, respectively.
-Such a strategy significantly reduces the computing burden.
-It can meet the requirement of the expected accuracy as well.
-Here in this section, for each repeating source, the arrival times of all the detected bursts are used in the searching process.
+In our study, we concentrate on short-time periodicity, with the period ranging in 0.001--1000 s.
+As mentioned above, to improve the computing efficiency, the whole period range is divided into three segments, i.e. 0.001--0.1 s, 0.1--10 s and 10--1000 s, and the searching time step is taken as $10^{-6}$ s, $10^{-4}$ s and $10^{-2}$ s, respectively.
+Such a strategy can meet the requirement of the expected accuracy and avoid unnecessary computational burden.
+To avoid interference from closely spaced bursts, we excluded bursts with waiting times less than 0.1 s in searches for periods larger than 0.1 s.
+As previously mentioned, to ensure the reliability of the results, we need to limit the time span of the bursts used in our searches.
+To balance the accuracy and efficiency, we perform our analysis on single day bursts, which typically arrive within a time span of less than 2 hours.